Practical : Data exploration and visualization¶

 Another thing we can do is to check the number of unique values present in each column of the houses dataset.

 8. Determine the number of unique values present in each column of the houses dataset.
-You can use the function nunique() for this
+You can use the function nunique() for this.
+How many unique values does the ocean_proximity have?

 houses.nunique()